SJTU-DMTai/SUNNY-GNN/README.md

-# SNEX-GNN
+# SUNNY-GNN
 Official code implementation and supplementary material of AAAI 2024 paper "**Self-Interpretable Graph Learning with Sufficient and Necessary Explanations**".
-This work proposes a self-interpretable graph learning framework named SNEX-GNN.
+This work proposes a self-interpretable graph learning framework named SUNNY-GNN.
 Empowered by the contrastive learning, SNEX-GNN is able to generate both sufficient and necessary explanations that are beneficial  to the training of GNNs.
 The end-to-end training flow of SNEX-GNN is presented as follows:

 <img width="50%" src ="./framework.png"/>